elzekool/magento2-rotate-encryption-keys/README.md

 Run the commands outputted by the previous command.

 ## Step 6
-Run the command `php update-encryption.php update-env`.
+Run the command `php update-encryption.php update-env-php`.
 In the case that the env.php file is not directly writable (or uses a symlink) use the `--dry-run` property get the paths and values to update manually.

+## Step 7
+Run the command `php update-encryption.php update-env` and update the environment variables (how to depends on the hosting infrastructure).

-## Step 7 (Optional: only if your old key is not secure anymore)
+## Step 8 (Optional: only if your old key is not secure anymore)
 If the old key is deemed insecure and needs to be removed then follow the following additional steps.
 Do note that any customer and/or admin password is invalidated and a password reset is needed so use with care.

-* After performing step 1-6 replace the original key with the new key (replace, do not remove!), e.g. if your old key was `aaa` and your new key `bbb` replace `aaa bbb` with `bbb bbb`.
+* After performing step 1-7 replace the original key with the new key (replace, do not remove!), e.g. if your old key was `aaa` and your new key `bbb` replace `aaa bbb` with `bbb bbb`.
 * Run the command `php update-encryption.php generate-commands --key-number=0 --old-key-number=1`
 * Run the commands outputted by the previous command.
+* Run the command `php update-encryption.php update-env-php --key-number=0 --old-key-number=1`
 * Run the command `php update-encryption.php update-env --key-number=0 --old-key-number=1`
 * You can now remove the duplicate crypt keys from env.php

-## Step 8
+## Step 9
 Update Magento configuration with `bin/magento setup:upgrade --keep-generated`

-## Step 9
+## Step 10
 Disable maintenance mode

 ## Important Notes